 ... ] requires the plaintiff to prove by a preponderance of the evidence that [ describe plaintiff’s alleged trademark ] is valid. ... if you determine plaintiff proved by a preponderance of the evidence that the [ describe plaintiff’s alleged trademark ] is a valid ...

 ... you as jurors will decide this case based solely on the evidence presented in this courtroom.
-This means that, after you leave here ... is important that you decide this case based solely on the evidence and the law presented here.
+This means that, after you leave here for ... is important that you decide this case based solely on the evidence and the law presented here.
 So you must not learn any additional ...